-We evaluate SURE features and our place recognition approach on RGB-D images from a Microsoft Kinect sensor and compare SURE with the NARF interest point detector and descriptor as implemented in PCL 1.4 (cf. [28]).
-In all experiments, we evaluate SURE at full resolution (640×480).
+We evaluate SURE features and our place recognition approach on RGB-D images from a Microsoft Kinect sensor and compare SURE with the NARF interest point detector and descriptor as implemented in PCL 1.6 (cf. [22]).
+In all experiments, we evaluate SURE at full resolution (640×480) while NARF is evaluated at full resolution and two downsampled ones (320×240 and 160×120).